kiararosalem/-Final-Project/README.md

         * Price
         * Quantity
     - **Appointment List**
-    > The admin can add, search and show an appointment.
+    > The admin can add, delete and show an appointment.

         * Patient's Name
         * Date of appointment